 It doesn't matter who we are or where we are - we are all vulnerable to disasters.

 We may be getting better at saving lives in recent years, but we have more infrastructure at risk than ever before.
-Multibillion dollar disasters have become common over the past decade.
+Multibillion dollar disasters have become common in past decades.
 The Central European flood and Typhoon Haiyan in 2013, Hurricane Sandy in 2012, the Japan earthquake and tsunami in 2011, the Sichuan earthquake in 2008, Hurricane Kartrina in 2005, the Los Angeles earthquake in 2004, the Yangtze floods in 1998 and the Kobe earthquake in 1995 have been recorded as some of the costliest.

 Urban spaces and population densities are growing faster than protection measures can be devised.
 We are very likely to see the normalization of trillion-dollar losses sooner than anticipated.